Return to Fern Hill Golden Retrievers Rusty's Page

 Hunting takeoff

 Rusty, whose baby name was Blueberry, was the first born and initially the biggest, weighing a whopping 21 ounces at birth.
 Hilfy really looked relieved when he was finally out!
 He was the first to open his eyes and see the world, at 10.5 days old on Sunday morning, August 14.
-He is an outstanding hunt prospect, very birdy with a very strong retrieving drive.
-He likes water and has plenty of energy.
-On top of that, he loves people and is a particularly gorgeous puppy.
-He's gone to live with Greg and Lauren Young of Nashville, Tennessee where he is Greg's hunting companion and shares the limelight with Greg's older, semi-retired dog Chase.
+Even as a young puppy, he seemed to be an outstanding hunt prospect, very birdy with a strong retrieving drive.
+On top of that, he loves people and is a particularly handsome dog.
+He went to live with Greg and Lauren Young of Nashville, Tennessee where he is Greg's hunting companion and shares the limelight with Greg's older, semi-retired dog Chase.
+He has been in professional training off and on with Jody Ware of Razor Sharp Retrievers, who has helped Greg tremendously getting him ready for AKC hunt test competitions.
+Rusty completed his Junior Hunter title in 2007, his Senior Hunter title in 2008, and finished up his Master Hunter title on April 11, 2010.
+Master Hunter requires 5 passes on extremely difficult tasks, so this is a HUGE achievement!
+Rusty is Hilfy's first Master Hunter offspring.
+Congratulations to Rusty and Greg!

 News from the Youngs, 2008